michelexyz/ML4G/README.md

 ## Novel experiments
 Finally, the experiments using MCI-RNN were performed [here](https://github.com/michelexyz/ML4G/blob/master/experiments_with_PCMCI_RNN.ipynb) for synthetic data and in the same notebook as above for the real data.

 ⚠ Warning!
-Some of the reported experiments results reported may be missing from the notebooks, but can they can easily be reproduced in the latter.
+Some of the experiments results reported may be missing from the notebooks, but can they can easily be reproduced in the latter.

 # Tigramite – Causal inference for time series datasets